 Cost of living in Istanbul chart

-Prices may vary depending on the product and service provider.
-The list below is based on average prices for Istanbul in February 2024.
+Prices are listed in Turkish Lira (TRY) and may vary depending on the product and service provider.
+The list below shows average prices for Istanbul in November 2025.

 Accommodation (monthly rent)